 When you’re ready to eat your casserole, thaw it overnight in the fridge and bake the next day.
 Baking time may be a little longer since the casserole could still be cold or slightly frozen.

-Can You Make This Layered Taco Bake Ahead of Time?
+Can You Make This Casserole Ahead of Time?

 More Low Carb Mexican Food Recipes: